avipars/DB-Mini-Project/Stage1/README.md

       send logs to be appended to original log file, disable triggers helps us avoid future constraint issues with order of insertion into the table (preventative measure)

-      no owner and no privileges to avoid issues with permissions
+      no owner and no privileges to avoid potential issues with permissions

       ```bash
       pg_restore --host "localhost" --port "5432" --username "postgres" --dbname "postgres" --clean --if-exists --disable-triggers --verbose --no-owner --no-privileges --format=c "backupPSQL.sql" 2>>"backupPSQL.log"